theMLtrader/infrared-default-list/README.md

    Ensure that:

    - The `mintUrl` field is a direct link to provide liquidity for the LP token
+   - The `name` field only uses the symbols of the underlying tokens with a dash between.
+Example: `HONEY-WBERA`.
    - `protocol` matches an `id` in the `protocols` array
    - `types` contains valid types from the `types` object
    - All `underlyingTokens` are listed in the token list (`src/tokens/{network}/defaultTokenList.json`)